-When a C-mount lens is used with a camera that has 2048 pixel lines, the image produced by the pixels near the ends of the sensor lines may appear degraded.
+When a C-mount lens is used with a 2k camera, the image produced by the pixels near the ends of the sensor lines may appear degraded.
 This effect is caused by using a lens with a relatively small diameter compared to the length of the sensor lines.
-Typically, use of a C-mount lens on 2048 pixel cameras is appropriate in applications where the image data from pixels near the ends of each line can be discarded.
+Typically, use of a C-mount lens on 2k cameras is appropriate in applications where the image data from pixels near the ends of each line can be discarded.